Looking to learn more about the heat treatment characteristics of titanium alloys? Look no further than this comprehensive guide from MachineMfg.

 Effect of Aging Time on the Structure of TC21 Alloy

-Figure 9 shows the microstructure photos of TC12 alloy aged at 550°C for different times.
+Figure 9 shows microstructure photos of TC12 alloy aged at 550°C for different times.

-It can be seen from Figure 9 that with the prolongation of the duration of time, βT keeps increasing, while the size of the αp phase has not changed significantly, but the phenomenon of merger and growth has appeared.
+It can be observed from Figure 9 that with the increase in duration of aging, the volume fraction of βT phase increases, while the size of the αp phase does not change significantly, but agglomeration and growth phenomena occur.

 The larger secondary strip-like α phases also appear to merge and grow.